travelnxt/appacitive-docs/v1.0/index.md

 -------

 Appacitive provides you with a rich set of device management apis.
 A pre-created type called `device` is contained in every new application.
-You should create a new object of this type everytime your app is installed on a new device.
+You should create a new object of this type every-time your app is installed on a new device.
 A device object has a device-type which could be `ios`, `android`, `wp7`, `wp75` or `wp8`.
 Also, every device object has a unique device token.
 Additionally a device object could contain other properties like the ones mentioned in the next section or created by you.
 With this you are ready to control the push and device management aspect of your app with ease.

 ### Registering a device

-You need to provide Appacitive with info about the device on which you might want to send push notfications later.
+You need to provide Appacitive with info about the device on which you might want to send push notifications later.
 This info minimally includes the device type (ios, android etc.) and device token.
 More pre-defined properties are available in the device type for your benefit.
-You can also add any additional property(s) you might need in your applicaion, just like creating properties in any other type.
+You can also add any additional property(s) you might need in your application, just like creating properties in any other type.

 ** Parameters **